 Hong Kong city is a paradise for all the shopping addicts and also considered as one of the best cities to shop in the world.
-After quick tour around the island, one will be given numerous choices for places to shop, ranging from high-end luxury goods to pocket friendly bargain items in the markets.
-If the enticing display on the storefront doesn’t inspire you to go on a shopping spree while in the city, we are pretty sure all the beautifully dressed people walking down the streets of the city will make you consider hitting the shops soon.
+After a quick tour around Hong Kong, one will be given numerous choices for places to shop, ranging from high-end luxury goods to pocket-friendly bargain items in the markets.
+If the enticing display on the storefront doesn’t inspire you to go on a shopping spree while in the city, we are pretty sure all the beautifully dressed people walking down the streets of the city will entice you to hit the shops soon.

 Indulge in some retail therapy by heading to one of the many malls or street markets to shop for apparel, cosmetics, trendy gadgets and what not.
 So here is our Hong Kong Shopping Guide, where we listed down some of the famous shopping spots in both Hong Kong and Kowloon.

-One stop spot for shoppers while in the main Island, Causeway Bay is considered as the microcosm of shopping in Hong Kong city.
+One stop spot for shoppers while in the main Island of Hong Kong, Causeway Bay is considered as the microcosm of shopping in Hong Kong city.
 With large malls and shopping complexes present on the entire stretch of Causeway Bay, one might feel overwhelmed with all the choices on offer.